mattambrogi/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 52: Friday April 30, 2021

+**Progress**: Enabled ability for User 1 to post a job on User 2's job board.
+Changed a bunch of other little UI and linking things around.

+**Key Learning**:

+**Thoughts:** Django makes it fun.
+Feels so good to get quick with this.
+Have an idea.
+See if your brain how to implement it across 3 files and do it.
+Lots of work to come.
+Interested most in allowing users to approve a job board on their board.
+Go to admin, see pending jobs, approve.

+**Minutes Worked:** 60

 ### Day 51: Thursday April 29, 2021

 **Progress**: Working on Job Board Service App.
 Got stuck on allowing one user to create a post on a another user's board.
 Fucked up the database and had to figure out how to delete it all.
 Basically ended up where I started.
 But I think I have a good idea of how to get this done now.